Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Turkey vs. Other Destinations — Global Comparison

-Estimated Annual Health/Dental Tourism Visitors by Country
+Estimated Annual Health/Dental Tourist Arrivals by Country

 Annual Estimated Health Tourist Arrivals (total health tourism)